 Wild and unique, the Daintree is the oldest lowland tropical rainforest in the world.
 It’s a wilderness area with dense forests, tall mountains, stunning gorges, plunging waterfalls, and crocodile-infested rivers.
 But much of the Rainforest is hard to access and if you’re travelling alone or with children, going there may feel a bit daunting.

 As a solo traveller in Australia, I had fun visiting the Daintree Rainforest from Cairns but before I dive into the details, here’s some more about the rainforest and why you should go.

 “*Disclosure* – This page may contain affiliate links and, if you purchase through one of those links I may receive a small commission.
 This does not cost you any extra and helps to keep this website running.
 Thank you for your support!

 Is the Daintree rainforest worth visiting?

-Recognized by UNESCO and world heritage listed, the Daintree Rainforest and the Great Barrier Reef are both must-see destinations in far north Queensland
+Recognized by UNESCO and World Heritage listed, the Daintree Rainforest and the Great Barrier Reef are both must-see destinations in Cairns and far north Queensland.

 The Australian Daintree Rainforest covers a huge area from the mountains to the coast where it meets the tropical waters of the Coral Sea and the Great Barrier Reef, the largest coral reef system in the world.